 Research 8:00 a.m. through 4:30 p.m.

 The staff is available to assist individuals in computer use of locating documents.
 Employees are not permitted to provide searches nor legal interpretation nor advice.
 With the current system, a search can be done using the first and last name of the individual or by using a book and page.
 We cannot search by tax map number nor street address.
-As an individual, you will be able to get copies of publically recorded documents at $.50 a page, but Plan of Lots are $3.00 a page.
+As an individual, you will be able to get copies of publically recorded documents at $.50 a page, but large copies of any Plan of Lots are $3.00 a page.

 Real Estate records are available in the office and date back to 1805.
 Real Estate Records include Mortgages/Deeds/Leases/Right of Ways/Clean and Green/Grantor-Grantee Books/Mortgagor Books/ and Receipt/Release Books.
 We are in the process of digitizing the Power of Attorney Books.
 These records can also be found at www.Landex.com.
 Landex remote is good for frequent searching and Landex webstore is on a pay-per-document basis for the infrequent searcher.
 There is a fee imposed by Landex for these services.

 Recording information: each document is checked for certain criteria.
 Those items include but are not limited to the following: